canvasxyz/canvas/docs/6-networking.md

 })
 ```

+You can think of each contract as an individual room or partition of an application; the discovery topic is a meta-topic that coordinates all of them.
+(You can configure the discovery topic to be the same as the contract topic, if your application has just one partition.)

-Listen for the `presence:join` and `presence:leave` events to see when peers join or leave:
+With `discoveryTopic` configured, your applications will automatically broadcast presence events across the submesh.
+Listen for the `presence:join` and `presence:leave` events to see when peers join:

 ```ts
 const handlePresenceListUpdated = ({ detail: { peerId, peers } }) => {